top of page

 3. Tissue fragility (ease of bruising)

-Per the 2017 consensus, there are 13 different subtypes of EDS.
+Per the 2017 consensus, there are 13 different subtypes of EDS, but we now suspect there may be 14 subtypes (to be confirmed).
 Each EDS subtype has a set of clinical criteria that help guide diagnosis.
 A patient’s physical signs and symptoms will be matched up to the major and minor criteria to identify the subtype that is the most complete fit.

 There is substantial symptom overlap between the EDS subtypes and the other connective tissue disorders including hypermobility spectrum disorders, as well as a lot of variability, so a definitive diagnosis for all the EDS subtypes (except for hypermobile EDS) requires genetic and molecular testing.